-Alternative procedures aimed at obtaining low-rank tensor representation, e.g., those utilizing nuclear norm regularization~\cite{DBLP:journals/corr/PhienTBD16, DBLP:conf/nips/ImaizumiMH17}, also leverage properties of the particular objective, like tensor completion, or suggest excessively computationally complex algorithms.
-These drawbacks make such approaches impracticable in the domain of deep learning.
+Alternative procedures for obtaining low-rank tensor representation, e.g., those utilizing nuclear norm minimization~\citep{DBLP:journals/corr/PhienTBD16, DBLP:conf/nips/ImaizumiMH17, shi2021robust}, also leverage properties of the particular objective and/or suggest excessively computationally complex algorithms involving a series of SVDs.
+This makes such approaches impracticable in the domain of deep learning.
 MARS does not impose any significant extra computations for obtaining a low-rank tensorized solution, since slice-wise mask multiplication is a much less computationally expensive operation than tensors contraction.